 What’s the ideal temperature for your thermostat in winter?
 That’s a complicated furnace question and the best answer should take two factors into account.
 First, you want a thermostat setting that will be energy-efficient and money-saving.
 Second, you do not want to freeze during our long cold Ottawa winter months.

 Fair enough.
-So let’s find the ideal temperature for your thermostat in winter, one that balances both important needs.
+So while you prepare your furnace for winter, let’s find the ideal temperature for your thermostat, one that balances both important needs.

 What’s The Best Minimum Temperature For Your Thermostat In Winter?

 You may be tempted to shut your heating off completely when you’re not home, or not using a particular room.
 But please don’t.
 If the indoor temperature drops too low, your plumbing pipes are likely to freeze – with messy and expensive consequences.
 Plus, it’ll be much harder for your furnace to bring your house up to a comfortable temperature once you return.

 Instead, set your thermostat at 17° to 19° minimum.
 This is the best temperature for when you leave the house or go to sleep.
 (And keep a stack of nice warm blankets on hand.)

 What’s The Best Thermostat Temperature For Comfort During The Day?